-Keep reading to discover some truly amazing facts about motherhood in the animal world!
+Keep reading to discover some truly amazing facts about animal mothers!

 For elephants, it takes a village

 Not only do these mamas give birth to the biggest babies in the animal kingdom (200-pounders!), but elephants raise their calves in a matriarchal society.
 This means all female members of a herd take part in the upbringing of the calves.
 Girl power!

 Female polar bears do basically all their cub-rearing alone; they’re the ultimate single moms of the animal kingdom.
 During pregnancy, these bears must eat enough to double their weight, or they’ll actually reabsorb the fetus – which may be part of the reason why their population is declining.
 After their cubs are born, polar bear moms work hard to protect their blind, defenseless cubs until they’re ready to strike out on their own.

 Don’t get between a moose and her babies

 Moose mamas are known for their intensely protective nature and close bonds with their offspring – they’ll even charge at cars if they feel threatened!
 Moose babies are completely helpless at birth; their mothers have to strategize in order to keep them hidden and safe.
 A calf will stick with its mom until she gives birth again.
 Female moose are known to stay near their moms for years afterwards!